The TV Nerd's Take

 Charter, on the other hand, charges a fee of roughly $30 to activate your service.

 If you’re looking to bundle internet or phone with your TV service, you’re generally going to be much better off with Charter.
-While DirecTV does offer internet through a partnership with AT&T, the bundle deals aren’t as great of a deal when compared to Charter’s steep discounts.
+While DirecTV does offer discounted internet through a partnership with AT&T, the bundle deals aren’t as great of a deal when compared to Charter’s steep discounts.
 Charter is also way faster in terms of download speeds in most areas.

 If you’re just in the market for TV service, either provider can suit your needs.
 As soon as you’re looking for additional services, Charter will usually come out on top.